 The English Gentleman who one day became an expert of bullfighting

-We open the gates of his historic ancestral home Otley Hall, built in the 16th Century, alongside his girlfriend, the beautiful lawyer Sarah Pozner
+We open the gates of his historic ancestral home Otley Hall, built in the 16th Century.

 (Photo: Alexander Fiske-Harrison.
-We open the gates of the familial home, a historic building of the 16th Century, the manorial estate of Otley Hall, in the counting of Suffolk.
-The Fiske-Harrisons are descended from Margaret Plantagenet, daughter of the Duke of Clarence.
-On the right he receives us together with the girlfriend, the beautiful Sarah Pozner)
+We open the gates of the familial home, a historic building of the 16th Century, the manorial estate of Otley Hall, in the county of Suffolk.
+The Fiske-Harrisons are descended from Margaret Plantagenet, daughter of the Duke of Clarence.)

 Alexander Fiske-Harrison comes from one of the oldest and most illustrious families in England.
-Fiske-Harrison are the descendants of Margaret Plantagenet, daughter of the Duke of Clarence, brother of Edward IV and Richard III, Kings of England.
+The Fiske-Harrisons are the descendants of Margaret Plantagenet, daughter of the Duke of Clarence, brother of Edward IV and Richard III, Kings of England.

 Educated at Eton, he holds Masters in Arts and Sciences thanks to his studies in Philosophy and Biology at the Universities of Oxford and London.
 Son of a prosperous investment banker in ‘The City’, Alexander can presume to be the genuine “gentleman”.
 Elegant, humanist, lover of nature and man of letters, he is the author of numerous books and essays, a playwright and a regular contributor to newspapers and magazines including The Times, Financial Times and The Spectator.